dennisreimann/masq/README.md

     * `gem 'masq'`
     * `bundle install`

-3. Copy over your existing masquerade config file from `config/app_config.yml` to the new apps `config/masq.yml`
+3. Copy your existing masquerade config file from `config/app_config.yml` to the new apps `config/masq.yml`

 4. Change the existing database tables to be prefixed with *masq_*.
 We will supply a migration for that later on, for now you'll have to do this by hand.